habruening/AssemblyLanguageTool/README.md

 Very experimental!

 No errors or exceptions are captured, at all.
+That means, the program is very fragile.

 ## License